privy-io/telegram-trading-bot-starter/README.md

-# Telegram Trading Bot Starter
+# Telegram trading bot starter

 A Telegram trading bot with Privy authentication, built for Solana trading using Jupiter and Raydium protocols.